 Where there is determined to be willful violation of this policy by an employee, that employee shall be subject to disciplinary action up to and including termination of employment.
 Any unsolicited reports or other serendipitous evidence of potential failures of compliance with this policy will be appropriately investigated with actions as commensurate with the result of that investigation implemented.

-Any questions or concerns regarding the use or disclosure of personal data should be directed to the head of CRF Health’s Quality Management stream or other designated Privacy Official.
+Any questions or concerns regarding the use or disclosure of personal data should be directed to the Data Protection Officer.
 CRF Health will investigate and attempt to resolve complaints and disputes regarding use and disclosure of personal data in accordance with the principles contained in this Policy.
 For complaints that cannot be resolved between CRF Health and the complainant, CRF Health will refer to the dispute to the appropriate dispute resolution mechanism specified by the model contract clauses to which the dispute relates.

 CRF Inc. d.b.a CRF Health has adopted this Privacy Shield Policy (“Policy”) to establish and maintain an adequate level of Personal Data privacy protection.
 This Policy applies to the processing of Personal Data that CRF Health obtains from Customers located in the European Union and Switzerland.